 The New Direct Mail to Internet Combo

-One of the biggest strides in direct mail over the last decade and a half is the advent of the “direct mail to internet” combination.
+One of the most significant strides in direct mail over the last decade and a half is the advent of the “direct mail to internet” combination.

-In the past, marketers would use what’s called a “one two” mailer to tease interest.
+In the past, marketers would use what’s called a “one-two” mailer to tease interest.
 For example, you might offer a free guide or report to be sent to someone.
-You mail that offer to a large list, then cultivate a smaller list of people who responded.
-That second list of responders gets marketed to much more heavily.
+You mail that offer to an extensive list, then cultivate a smaller list of people who responded.
+That second list of responders gets marketed much more heavily.

-The downside to this previous “one two” method is that it’s very costly.
+The downside to this previous “one-two” method is its cost.
 Not only do you have to do an expensive direct mail campaign for a free product that you’re not making a profit on, but you also have to send the free product and then more mailers until you have a sense of whether or not the campaign was a success.

 How the Direct Mail to Internet Combo Works

 The direct mail to internet combo works like this.
 A direct mail piece is sent out as a teaser.
-The direct mail piece has a strong offer (with a benefit statement or promise), along with tons of proof and testimonials.
+The direct mail piece has a firm offer (with a benefit statement or promise) and tons of proof and testimonials.